carj/pyPreservica/docs/intro.rst

 pyPreservica now supports authentication using shared secrets rather than a login account username and password.
 This allows a trusted external applications such as pyPreservica to acquire a Preservica API authentication token without having to use a set of login credentials.

+This option is useful if you want to provide limited API access to a 3rd party without providing login access to Preservica.

 To use the shared secret authentication you need to add a secure secret key to your Preservica system.